 Balance: The best fraud set-ups don't exist in a vacuum.
 Fraud teams should work with customer experience and growth-focused parts of the business to achieve a balance between how much risk they take on and how many customers they onboard.
 Businesses could stop 100% of fraud overnight by not letting any more customers in.
 But the best fraud strategy understands that a balance is needed, and the team works with the broader business to get that balance right.

 Assessment: What fraud risks is your businesses encountering, how have they changed?
 If fraud happens, what’s the potential cost to your business?
 The foundation for the prevention and detection of fraud starts with risk assessment.
 And to understand the risks, you need a firm grasp of the fraud landscape.
-For insights into the latest fraud trends and techniques, take a look at our Fraud Report 2022.
+For insights into the latest fraud trends and techniques, take a look at our Identity Fraud Report.

 Prevention and detection: How do you prevent things like account takeovers?
 How do you protect against fake or stolen identities and data?
 And how do you do all this without deterring real, genuine customers?
 Using an identity verification solution to anchor your users’ digital identities to their real identities can help address these issues.